Public Service Announcement: 02:00 PM, Wednesday, April 26

 National Prescription Drug Take Back Day

-Saturday, October 22 from 10:00 a.m. to 2:00 p.m., the University Police Department (UPD) and the Drug Enforcement Administration (DEA) will give the public its an opportunity to prevent pill abuse and theft by ridding their homes of potentially dangerous, expired, unused, and unwanted prescription drugs.
+Saturday, April 29, from 10:00 a.m. to 2:00 p.m., the University Police Department (UPD) and the Drug Enforcement Administration (DEA) will give the public an opportunity to prevent pill abuse and theft by ridding their homes of potentially dangerous, expired, unused, and unwanted prescription drugs.
 Bring your pills for disposal to the Welcome Center on University Avenue.
-(The DEA cannot accept liquids or needles or sharps, only pills or patches.)
+(The DEA cannot accept liquids or needles, only pills or patches.)
 This service is free and anonymous, no questions asked.

 UPD Active Shooter Response